kkeane/kubernetes-the-hard-way/architecture.md

 service IP addresses to actual physical IP addresses.
 But there are many other mechanisms that can do the same thing.

+## The Public Key Infrastructure

+We are using cfssl as a certificate authority for most certificates.
+Each API server/Controller Manager will also be configured as an intermediate CA for the worker nodes to automatically roll their certificates.

+Most certificates will have a very short validity (just a few days).
+This avoids having to deal with revocations in case one of the certificates is compromised, and it also means that the certificates have to be rolled over frequently.
+At least for learning purposes, this helps investigate one more important aspect of running a cluster.